SenSaiyan/DM4173-Professional-Practices-SP18/calendar.md

 # ASSIGNMENT: CALENDAR

 * Keep an analog or digital calendar of your choice.
-* Please edit on slack calendar and list what you're using.
+* Please edit the **Calendar and Planner / Journal Choice** note pinned on the pro_sp18 slack channel and list what calendar(s) and planner(s)/journal(s) you currently use or will be using this semester.